-Amazon frequently has deals in place where you can download premium Android apps and games either for free or at a discount, and best of all, you can test drive Android apps in the browser without having to buy them.
+The Amazon Appstore is a good alternative to Google Play Store for download Android apps.
+Amazon frequently has deals in place where you can download premium Android apps and games for free.
+You can also test drive Android apps in the browser without having to buy them.

-The Android App store was previously available to customers in the US, UK, and few other countries but Amazon has quietly added India to that list as well.
-Android users in India can now download apps, both free and paid, from Amazon’s Android store as long as they have an Amazon account.
+The Android App store was previously available to customers in the US, UK, and few other countries but Amazon has quietly expanded that list.
+Android users in India, Australia, Brazil, Mexico, and South Africa can now download apps, both free and paid, from Amazon’s Android store as long as they have an Amazon account.

 Now open the link – amazon.com/appstorelanding – in the mobile browser of your Android phone to download and install the Amazon Appstore app (APK).
 Launch the app and log in using your existing Amazon.com account to start downloading apps.
 You can also download apps from Amazon’s website and your purchases will auto-download the next time you launch the Amazon Appstore app on your Android phone.